-The four predominant types of change from existing to future Place Types within the geography are: Commercial to Community Activity Center, Commercial to Neighborhood Activity Center, Commercial to Innovation Mixed-Use, and Campus to Community Activity Center.
+The four predominant types of change from existing to future Place Types within the geography are: Commercial to Neighborhood Center, Commercial to Community Activity Center, Commercial to Manufacturing & Logistics, Manufacturing & Logistics to Innovation Mixed-Use.
 Below is a comparison of the type and intensity of development between these existing to future Place Types and the level of impact associated with the type of change.